polaris-MCRT/POLARIS/QUICKSTART.md

     --num_dens 1 --normalize 0
 ```

-Additional parameter values to modify the model can be defined in the function `update_parameter` in the file `tools/polaris_tools_modules/model.py`.
+Additional parameter values to modify the model can be defined in the function `update_parameter(self, extra_parameter)` in the file `tools/polaris_tools_modules/model.py`.

 **Hint**: For any changes in the files, the user has to recompile PolarisTools with:
 ```bash